 No seaside experience is complete without a trip to the haunted house or ghost train.
 Using the Wendy house we had I transformed it into a spooky place for little witches and goblins to hang out.
 I used the Halloween decorations we had stored away to create this as well as some more cardboard creations.
 The added light here and there really add to spooky feel though

 The Puppet Show

 The final piece to add was the very traditional puppet show.
 This was made from a box and painted.
 I then added little details just to decorate.
 Propped up on a table or in our case our rabbit run.
 Simply add a blanket or sheet to bottom and your show can start.
 I haven’t made any puppets yet as I’m saving that for a crafty morning with the boys.

 Of course, no beach would be complete without a little decoration and we kept it simple and easy with bunting and lanterns.
 Along with our homemade palm trees and signs, our garden is now an at-home beach.

 Now all that is left is to enjoy our summer and our beach.
 This was such a great creation to make and watching the boys enjoy it has been amazing already.
 We still have six weeks of Summer left and I’m hoping this can keep them entertained for the most part.
 We are planning a beach disco and barbeque with friends which is going to be so much fun.
 I would also like to arrange a nice candlight date night for me and partner too.

 Do you need a beach outside your front door?
 Have you ever done anything like this yourself?
 Do you want any tips on how to recreate your own little door step paradise?
 There are so many ways to upgrade your garden for summer.
-Let me know below in the comments my loves.
+Let me know below in the comments what you would do my loves.
 I hope you enjoyed this post as much as we loved creating it.

 Lots of Love,